ameedsayeh/Walkthrough/README.md

 # Walkthrough

-AppTour Library for iOS Apps
+A Simple Walkthrough / App Tour Library for iOS

-## Status
+- Basic functionality works.
-Basic functionality works, but still needs more work.
+- Work is still in progress.